tektechnologies/Instructor-Prep/201/class-06.md

  **must have a unique id attached to it**.

-In addition to setting text we could add some paragraphs and some images, so we ask the dom to creat a new element for us, from our js file.
+In addition to setting text we could add some paragraphs and some images, so we ask the dom to create a new element for us, from our js file.

 ## Talk about the lab